 The Essential Style Audit for Men: Time to Stop Wasting Your Closet

-Ever stand in front of your closet thinking, “I have nothing to wear,” even though it’s overflowing?
+Ever stand in front of your closet thinking, “I have nothing to wear” — even though it’s overflowing?

-Yep — we’ve all been there.
+We’ve all been there.

-1. Empty Everything (Yes, all of it)
+1. Empty Everything (Yes, All of It)

 • When did I last wear this?